 The need for action on Human Rights is at an all-time high—and our set of pieces selected for this week aspire to demonstrate the various ways that organizations and individuals have worked to push back against growing inequities present across the world.
 In the end, we hope that these articles will fuel a sense of empowerment, ultimately showing that bottoms-up activism remains alive and well, despite trying times.

-In a climate of extreme division fostered by conservatives and Republicans themselves, it would seem ironic to call for rapprochement between both parties.
 Ultimately, US minorities do not owe an openly racist Republican Party anything.
-Yet this is not the full story.
-The truth is that a Biden-Harris administration is far from being the progressive ticket one could think it is.
+Yet this is not the full story; the truth is that a Biden-Harris administration is far from being the progressive ticket one could think it is.

 Many issues that local Indigenous communities face are extremely similar to the problems we usually attribute to the “developing world”, and while we care about them abroad, we seem to conveniently forget about those very similar local realities.